WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 Our heartstrings thrum to the beat of Cornish city life

 Many of our team, past and present, have lived and worked in Truro and the city holds a particularly special place in the hearts of our directors; it’s where they went to secondary school and first met one another.
-As a team we’ve helped to build, renovate and adapt many homes and business premises in Cornwall’s only city.
+As a team, Marraum has helped to build, renovate and adapt many homes and business premises in Cornwall’s one and only city.

 We designed the new outside bar and event area at Skinner’s Brewery as part of their crowdfunding campaign.
 Cranking the orientation of a new build design to maximise the views and light won the approval of our clients in Hamilton Close.
-As well as the full house renovation in Calenick smoothed out some awkward access and maximised the wonderful river views.
+As well as the full house renovation in Calenick, which smoothed out some awkward access and maximised the wonderful river views.
+Alongside this, we’ve utilised VR to create immersive landscapes, aiding planning permission applications in Truro.

 Ready to start your building project in Truro?
-Get in touch and let us help you create your story of space.
+Get in touch to tell us about it and let us help you create your story of space.

 TRURO'S ARCHITECTURAL HISTORY